hgrecco/pint/docs/tutorial.rst

    >>> 2.54 * ureg.parse_expression('centimeter')
    <Quantity(2.54, 'centimeter')>

-or using the registry as a callable for a short form:
+or using the registry as a callable for a short form for `parse_expression`:

 .. doctest::